 For example, your Facebook button should be linked to your company page directly, like www.facebook.com/FrancineMBishop, not www.facebook.com.
 Please don't expect people to look for you to like your page, they won't.

 Just remember again though, once you have got someone’s attention you need to keep it with engaging content – your social media strategy needs to address this.

 A call to action (CTA) is a step or action that you want your website visitors to do.
 It might be filling out a form, making an enquiry or even buying a product.
 Whatever it is, it needs to be clear and easy-to-follow.

 Cryptic and/or hidden CTAs do not work as well as the ones that hold the visitor’s hand and guide them through the steps.
 Don’t be afraid to say things like, “Click here so you never miss one of our updates.”
 The visitor knows exactly what to do and what will happen as a result.

 7. Mobile Compatibility

 People use their smartphones, tablets and other internet-ready devices to browse the web.
-In fact, 4 in 5 smartphone users say they have used their mobiles to help them make buying decision.
-Website that are not easy to navigate and view on a mobile device tend to keep mobile visitors for a very short period of time.
+In fact, 4 in 5 smartphone users say they have used their mobiles to help them make a buying decision.
+A website that is not easy to navigate and view on a mobile device tend to keep mobile visitors for a very short period of time.

 That’s why your business’s website needs a responsive design.
 Responsive design displays perfectly on mobile devices of all sizes.
 It will automatically adjust to the screen size and enable visitors to get the information they're looking for with ease.

 That's quite a long list, I know.
-But as I said earlier these are the 7 elements which EVERY great business website has and your business must keep up.
+But as I said earlier these are the 7 elements that EVERY great business website has and your business must keep up.